Copyediting certificates: do you need one and where to get it?

 What resources are out there?

-There are a lot of courses and certificates out there, so it’s important to make sure you join one that has in-depth resources.
+There are a lot of courses and certificates out there (because they're so easy to create), so it’s important to make sure you join one that has in-depth resources.
 Amanda Rutter shares that “any course that is directly recommended or provided by official bodies would carry a lot more weight than those by smaller companies that aren't as familiar.”

 Where to get a certificate